Karen Carter, CMRP

-I am the Assistant Director for Materials Management at The Johns Hopkins Hospital.
-The department of Materials Management is responsible for management and oversight in the areas of supply chain distribution, equipment distribution, inventory management, receiving management, and decontamination activities seven days a week 24 hours per day.
-I, as assistant director, have general oversight of the Materials Management Department which includes medical supply distribution, equipment distribution, inventory management, receiving management, decontamination activities, customer service, and staff training.
+I am the Director for Supply Chain Operations at Wake Forest Baptist Medical Center.
+The department of Supply Chain Operations is responsible for management and oversight in the areas of supply chain distribution, inventory management, receiving management, mail services, courier services, van & shuttle services, and fleet management activities 7 days.
+I, as director, have general oversight of the Supply Chain Operations Departments which includes medical supply distribution, inventory management, receiving management, shuttle van services, mail and package services, courier services, acquisitions and oversight of the systems fleet, customer service, and staff training.

 3. How many years have you been in your current role; how many years in supply chain?

-I have been in my current role for five months, in the department of Materials Management for six years, and in supply chain for nine years.
+I have been in my current role since 2017 and in supply chain since 2006.

 4. What aspect of your job do you like best?

 I like working with the staff and being able to serve as a mentor and talent developer.
-I manage 24 frontline employees.
+I manage 1 assistant director, 2 managers, 2 supervisors, 1 project coordinator, 5 front line employees and have oversight of more than 100 employees.
 I meet with them quarterly to help them develop and review their professional development plan.
 I help my staff complete college applications, develop transition plans, and expose them to other parts of healthcare.
 I try and introduce my employees to others, especially individuals who might be able to relate to them or help them in particular ways, and I encourage networking in general.
 I strive to make time for them to learn aspects of supply chain that they don’t have access to in their current role.

 5. What is the most challenging aspect of your job?